desenvolvedorIcotrade/App.bot/blog/_posts/2017-10-09-dependabot-now-supports-docker.md

 - If there's an update available, Dependabot updates the `FROM` line in your Dockerfile and creates a PR for you

-As you can see the above is pretty basic, but we hope it will at least serve as a helpful reminder for you when new images are released.
+As you can see the above is pretty basic - it just updates the base image, rather than attempting to update the packages in your container.
+That said, we hope it will at least serve as a helpful reminder when new images are released.

 We wanted to launch Docker support as early as possible, so have released it in beta.
 As such, we currently **don't** support the following: